Lorena’s List: Five Great Technology Tools for Academics (and Everyone Else...)

-Back in February I did a talk for the WSU Writing Program's Multimodal Composition Across the Curriculum series.
-My topic was Information Literacy and Technology-Assisted Research, and I'll post my slides in my next ID post, but in the Q&A I had a bunch of questions about technology.
+In February 2013, I did a talk for the WSU Writing Program's Multimodal Composition Across the Curriculum series.
+My topic was Information Literacy and Technology-Assisted Research, and in the Q&A I had a bunch of questions about technology.
 So the convener of the series, Jennifer Lin O'Brian, asked me to write up a list of my favorite five tools.
 It was hard to limit myself, and you will see I cheated!
-The original version of this post can be found here, and I recommend taking a look at the other posts in the Composing the new Classroom (#CtNC) blog.

 Reference management software helps you keep track of material – books, articles, webpages, documents, multimedia, etc. You can keep an electronic copy of an item (if available), bibliographic data, and your notes on the item together in a searchable database.

-The advantage of something like Evernote is that you can access information on multiple devices (desk/laptop, smartphone, tablet).
-Depending on what device, you can also add in voice notes, images, photographs, etc. I love the IPad and Android versions!
+The advantage of something like OneNote is that you can access information on multiple devices (desk/laptop, smartphone, tablet).
+Depending on what device, you can also add in voice notes, images, photographs, etc. I love the iPad and Android versions!
 Most of these have freemium options – some functionality for free, more for fee.
 Be sure to use a scanning app with your notes tool, i.e. Office Lens for Microsoft products.
 2023 update - I've gotten into this a lot more!
 There are lots of options for notes these days - check out my PDI workshop on note-taking and annotation.

 This is so useful!
-A free program for your desktop/laptop that “warms up” your monitor as its gets darker, so it’s easier to read on screen at night.
+A free program for your desktop/laptop that “warms up” your monitor as it gets darker, so it’s easier to read on screen at night.
 Not good if you need exact colors, but you can turn it off temporarily.
-Android has the apps Twilight and ??
-(I use Twilight and like it a lot); iOS devices have ...
+Android has the apps Twilight which I use and like a lot.

 Any suggestions for other useful tech tools for academics?
-Write them in the comments, or drop me an email/tweet/etc.
+Drop me an email or a tweet.